contains the active ingredient celecoxib

 called fluid or water tablets)

-digoxin, a medicine used to treat abnormal heart beats and some other heart problems
+digoxin, a medicines used to treat abnormal heart beats and some other heart problems

 fluconazole, an antifungal agent